rebhyy/stealth_stash/README.md

 ## Platform Support

-OnChain Wallet is available on multiple platforms to provide a seamless experience:
+Stealth Stash is available on multiple platforms to provide a seamless experience:

 - **Android:** Take your wallet on the go with our Android app, ensuring you have secure access to your funds anytime, anywhere.

-- **Windows:** Enjoy the convenience of OnChain Wallet on your desktop.
+- **Windows:** Enjoy the convenience of Stealth Stash on your desktop.
 Our Windows version brings the power of decentralized finance to your fingertips.

-- **Macos:** Enjoy the convenience of OnChain Wallet on your desktop.
+- **Macos:** Enjoy the convenience of Stealth Stash on your desktop.
 Our Mac version brings the power of decentralized finance to your fingertips.

 - **Web:** Access your wallet from any web browser with our web platform.
-Manage your assets with ease, all while enjoying the security and privacy OnChain Wallet provides.
+Manage your assets with ease, all while enjoying the security and privacy Stealth Stash provides.

 - **Browser Extensions:** Integrate seamlessly with your browser using our extensions for Chrome, Brave, and Mozilla Firefox, enhancing your web-based financial interactions.